novaspirit/pi-hosted/docs/nginx_proxy_manager.md

 ## Introduction

-Nginx Proxy Manager (NPM) is a easy way to accomplish reverse proxying hosts with SSL termination and as the author put it "It has to be so easy that a monkey could do it".
+Nginx Proxy Manager (NPM) is an easy way to accomplish reverse proxying hosts with SSL termination and as the author puts it "It has to be so easy that a monkey could do it".

 ## Screenshot